-Henderson's research focuses on issues of media law, the ethics of media, and the use of video games, social networks, and digital technology for political and social action.
+Henderson's research focuses on issues of media law, the ethics of media, and the use of video games, social networks, and participatory cultures for political and social action.
 For more than a decade, she has been researching how voices outside of American mainstream discourse have pressured the government to expand free speech protections.

 Media Law and Policy